-Adding just two drops of chamomile oil in your humidifier can have a sedative kind of or calming effect on your baby.
+Adding just two drops of chamomile oil to your humidifier can have a sedative or calming effect on your baby.

 Chamomile oil has been used for years to treat sleeplessness in grownups.
 It can have the same effects on infants.